zigaudrey/heidi-ColoringWidget-tools/README.md

 1. Open the Coloring Widget App and the picture is now displayed

 ## SOL Color Finder
 Retreive color values from the SOL File.
-A new TXT will be created on the folder with the target SOL File.
+A list of color values will be displayed and added in a new TXT aside with the target SOL File.

 ## Story of Heidi's Coloring Widget Tool
 Heidi's Coloring Widget (or as I call DA Pixel Maker) is a Flash App created for [the 2010 contest "Show Your Love"](https://web.archive.org/web/20121114101333/https://heidi.deviantart.com/journal/Show-the-Love-Valentine-s-Day-Contest-214219090).